byui-cit/wdd131/src/units/unit3.md

 ---
 title: Unit Three, Assessibility
 summary: This unit will teach the importance of making our pages accessible along with methods to do so.
-Functions and Array methods will also be introduced
+Javascript Functions and Array methods will also be introduced
 tags: [seo,
 		 	assessibility,
 			css custom properties,